projf/isle/hardware/tests/README.md

 pip3 install -r requirements.txt
 ```

+Troubleshooting:

+* The latest version of Python isn't necessarily supported (cocotb 2.0 doesn't support Python 14).
-If you're having issues running cocotb on macOS, try using brew Python instead of the system one.
+* If you're having issues running cocotb on macOS, try using brew Python instead of the system one.

-_I don't recommend using the version of cocotb from OSS CAD Suite as it's not stable._
+* I don't recommend using the version of cocotb from _OSS CAD Suite_ as it's not the stable release.